jagennath-hari/SpatialFusion-LM/README.md

 ## 📈 Performance Benchmarks

 Measured on a single NVIDIA RTX A6000 (48 GB VRAM) at 1920×1080 resolution.
-Input images are automatically resized to model-specific inference resolution, and values may vary depending on hardware, backend load, and ROS2 message overhead.
+Input images are automatically resized to model-specific inference resolution, and values may vary depending on hardware, backend load, and ROS 2 message overhead.

 > Measured using Headless mode without Rerun or RVIZ.